jimmyvosika/partner-api/search.md

 There is no pagination.
 You must refine your search query to filter further.
 The "id" is what you will use to place an order for that listing in the next step.

+**These 3 characters are stripped from query and search index: / . - **
+So you don't need to perform search in several ways.
+All searches are partials surrounded by % (wildcards) and are case insensitive.

 ### GET Request to search parts
 ```plaintext
 GET /api/partner/v1/search?q=PaRtNum83r HTTP/1.1